 A temperature compensated voltage reference provides the reference charges used in the successive approximation operations.
 The full-scale range of each A/D is proportional to the reference voltage.
-The nominal value of the voltage reference is 1.25V.
+The voltage reference is internally bypassed and is not accessible to the user.